jorenvh/laravel-share/README.md

 ### Getting the raw links

-In some cases you may only need the raw links withouth any html, you can get these by calling the `getRawLinks` method.
+In some cases you may only need the raw links without any html, you can get these by calling the `getRawLinks` method.

 **A single link**
 ```php